OliverAbraham/BackupServerDaemon/README.md

 ## COMPATIBILITY

-The nuget package was build with DotNET 6.
+The application was build with DotNET 6.
-You can run it as a command line application on Windows and Linux, or as a Container everywhere.
+You can run it as a command line application on Windows and Linux, or as a container everywhere.